Eleojo/Eleojo/README.md

 ### About Me

-I am a dedicated software developer passionate about ASP.NET development using C# ,Machine Learning/AI.
-With a strong foundation in data science, I specialize in building intelligent systems and predictive models.
+I am a dedicated software developer with a strong focus on .NET Core development using C#.
+With extensive experience in building robust, scalable web applications, I specialize in leveraging ASP.NET Core to create efficient and high-performing solutions.
+Additionally, I integrate advanced Machine Learning and AI techniques to develop intelligent systems and predictive models.
+My data science expertise includes time series analysis with AR and ARMA models, as well as predictive analytics using Logistic Regression, XGBoost, and Random Forest.
+My passion lies in utilizing cutting-edge technologies to drive innovation and efficiency in software applications.

 ### Skills and Interests